-Outpatient treatment means that you don't live at the treatment facility.
+Outpatient rehab in New Jersey means that you don’t live at the treatment facility.
 Instead, you come for scheduled appointments and then return home.
-This can be a good option if you have a strong support system at home or can't take time off work or other commitments.
-However, staying focused on your recovery can be more challenging when you're not in a structured environment.
+This can be a good option if you have a strong support system at home or can’t take time off work or other commitments.
+However, staying focused on your recovery can be more challenging when you’re not in a structured environment.

 Benefits of Outpatient Treatment

 Outpatient treatment is generally a good idea for those who have busy lives or do not need direct supervised care during recovery.